 ArcGIS Data Store

 ArcGIS Notebook Server

 The ArcGIS Enterprise SDK includes new features and enhancements.
 For more information, review the documentation.

 ArcGIS REST API

-For additional details relevant to individual ArcGIS Enterprise components, see System requirements topics.
+For additional details regarding individual ArcGIS Enterprise components, see System requirements topics.

-Tools and images you use to deploy ArcGIS Enterprise in Amazon Web Services and Microsoft Azure have been improved for 10.7.
-See the following to learn more about new and improved functionality for ArcGIS Enterprise on these platforms:
+See the following to learn more about new and improved functionality for ArcGIS Enterprise on these cloud platforms: